lawrennd/old_talks/_ai/includes/buying-system.md

 \notes{The classical approach to building these systems was a 'monolithic system'.
 Built in a similar way to the successful applications software such as Excel or Word, or large operating systems, a single code base was constructed.
 The complexity of such code bases run to many lines.

 In practice, shared dynamically linked libraries may be used for aspects such as user interface, or networking, but the software often has many millions of lines of code.
-For example, the Microsoft Office suite is said to contain over 30 million of lines of code.}
+For example, the Microsoft Office suite is said to contain over 30 million lines of code.}

 \figure{\includediagram{\diagramsDir/ai/ml-system-monolith-purchasing}{60%}}{A potential path of models in a machine learning system.}{ml-system-monolith}